declancm/virtualenv-creator/README.md

 ## Instructions

-### BASH (Linux and Mac):
+### Bash Instructions (Linux and Mac)

 **If install.sh script was run:**

-- Type 'pyvenv' into bash to run the script and create a python virtualenv.
+- Type 'pyvenv' into Bash to run the script and create a python virtualenv.

 **To manually run the script:**

-- Enter the following command into bash:
+- Enter the following command into Bash:

       source ~/virtualenv-creator/pyvenv.sh

 - This alias can be added to ~/.bashrc (if the file doesn't exist, create it), to run the script with the command 'pyvenv':

       alias pyvenv='source ~/virtualenv-creator/pyvenv.sh'

-### PowerShell (Windows):
+### PowerShell Instructions (Windows)

 _Note: Ensure powershell has the permission to run scripts so it can run it's own profile.ps1 script._

     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned